Dotneteer/kliveide/docs/_posts/getting-started/2020-08-01-install-kliveide.md

   * if you are using a Nautilus-based file manager (Files, Nemo, Caja), or click the ‘Is executable’ checkbox if you are using Dolphin, or change the ‘Execute’ drop down list to ‘Anyone’ if you are using PCManFM
   * Close the dialog
   * Unfortunately, the Electron application wrapped inside the AppImage executable container, it needs an additional parameter to run on Linux as non-root user, **--no-sandbox**.
   * Open a terminal and change to the folder where the AppImage resides.
-Type `./KliveSetup-{version}.AppImage --no-sanbox`.
+Type `./KliveSetup-{version}.AppImage --no-sandbox`.

 3. Make sure that the Klive Emulator starts after installation.